cmsd2/py-lambda-action/README.md

 ### Inputs
 - `code_dir`
     The path to your python code.
 Defaults to `.`.
+Dependencies will be installed inside a dir called `python`.
 - `out_file`
     The file path to use for the resulting zip.
 Defaults to `./lambda.zip`.
-- `out_dir`
-    The dir to use to assemble the zip contents.
-Defaults to `./out`.
 - `requirements_txt`
     The name/path for the `requirements.txt` file.
 Defaults to `requirements.txt`.